agngus/board-game-team-aawsome/DocsSrc/userstories/VisitorStories.md

 Use this template when writing the user stories:

-* As a player, I want to choose, if I want to join or start a game.
+* As a site visitor, I want to choose, if I want to join or start a game.
+* As a site visitor, I wamt to enter name and email, to keep track of who won.